bootladder/blog/jekyll/_posts/2017-08-30-automatic-deploy-this-blog.md

   Actually this is nice since docker-compose.yaml uses relative paths "./" when mapping the volume for http server root.
   So we can actually deploy the website in any directory.

+* Nice!
+It worked as expected.
+* git remote add prod
+* git push prod master
+* the bare prod repo executes its script and files appear inside the deploy directory!